ImreOlajos/SID-Article/SID-Article.md

 ## How Does the C64 Control the SID?
 (Registers)

-The method to control the sound-parameters of a SID in a Commodore 64 is called _Memory-mapped I/O_.
-This means that the Commodore 64 sees the SID at addresses `$D400..$D420` (hexadecimal) and it can write to the internal registers ('control- bytes') of the SID just like to any other portion of the memory.
+As you can see on the pinout diagram above the SID chip has a 5-bit address bus through which a theoretical total of 32 internal registers of the chip can be accessed.
+Of the 32 _possible_ registers  29 are actually utilized in the SID chip (addresses 00..1C - addresses 1D-1F are not used).
+On a Commodore 64 these registers are mapped to memory addresses (a.k.a. _Memory-mapped I/O_ ) in the range of `$D400..$D420` (hexadecimal).
+This means that the Commodore 64 sees the SID at these memory addresses and it can write to the internal registers ('control-bytes') of the SID just like to any other portion of the memory.
 Whenever you write to these addresses you essentially modify the flip-flops inside the SID, which in turn set parameters like pitch, envelope, filter, etc. in real-time.
 Simple, isn't it?
 (With modern hardware mods more SID chips can be